jmstassen/jmstassen.github.io/_posts/2021-01-31-forward_position_task_manager_sinatra_project.markdown

 One of the challenges of the project was making sure to commit changes often enough.
 Many times when developing a solution, one solution would lead directly to another issue or error, and it's easy to just keep playing whack-a-mole until you realize you don't know what you've done since your last commit.

-Here's a super quick demo of the app: [coming soon]
+Here's a super quick demo of the app: https://youtu.be/_plYVNiW-Nc